Guj HC stays Ahmedabad's rath yatra on coronavirus concerns

-The Gujarat High Court on Saturday ordered stay on holding of annual Rath Yatra procession here in the name of Lord Jagannath on coronavirus concerns.
-A division bench of Chief Justice Vikram Nath and Justice JB Pardiwala stayed all secular and religious activities related to the Rath Yatra, after taking into consideration submissions made by a petitioner and respondents as well as the recent Supreme Court's order stayingthe Puri's Rath Yatra.
+The Gujarat High Court on Saturday stayed Ahmedabad's annual Rath Yatra of Lord Jagannath scheduled on June 23 considering the prevailing coronavirus situation.
+Hearing a Public Interest Litigation (PIL), a division bench of Chief Justice Vikram Nath and Justice JB Pardiwala stayed all secular and religious activities related to the Rath Yatra, after taking into consideration submissions made by the petitioner and respondents and the recent order of the supreme court staying Rath Yatra in Puri.

+The PIL, filed by journalist and activist Hitesh Chavda through his lawyer Aum Kotwal, had sought the HC's direction against allowing the annual procession considering the coronavirus pandemic.
+As per the state government, the number of COVID-19 cases in Ahmedabad district rose to 18,564 on Saturday while the death toll stood at 1,312.

-The HC stayed the procession in view of the prevailing situation arising out of the coronavirus, after the state government informed that the yatra covers route of around 18 km and approximately 7-8 lakh people will participate in it.
-PTI KA PD NSK NSK
+The state government told the HC that the procession will cover a distance of around 18 kms and that approximately 7-8 lakh people will participate in it.
+Though the state government had not yet given a green signal to hold the Rath Yatra, Home Minister Pradipsinh Jadeja had on Wednesday said a decision would be taken after considering the situation in the city.

 - READ MORE ON: